vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 h_1 = h_2 &= f(w \cdot x + b) \\
 &= f((0 * 2) + (1 * 3) + 0) \\
 &= f(3) \\
-&= 0.95257 \\
+&= 0.9526 \\
 \end{aligned}
 $$
 $$
 \begin{aligned}
 o_1 &= f(w \cdot [h_1, h_2] + b) \\
 &= f((0 * h_1) + (1 * h_2) + 0) \\
-&= f(0.95257) \\
+&= f(0.9526) \\
 &= \boxed{0.7216} \\
 \end{aligned}
 $$

 The output of the neural network for input $x = [2, 3]$ is $0.7216$.
 Pretty simple, right?

 A neural network can have **any number of layers** with **any number of neurons** in those layers.
 The basic idea stays the same: feed the input(s) forward through the neurons in the network to get the output(s) at the end.
-For simplicity, we'll keep using the simple network pictured above for the rest of this post.
+For simplicity, we'll keep using the network pictured above for the rest of this post.

 ### Coding a Neural Network: Feedforward

 Let's implement feedforward for our neural network.
-I'm including the image of the network again for reference:
+Here's the image of the network again for reference:

 ![](/media/neural-network-post/network.svg)